alvzed/stickling/README.md

 This feature comes with some big security flaws, so it will be replaced with a message board as soon as user authentication is implemented.

 ##### The site now

 Due to differences in the scope and the minimal viable product the site ended up with some differences, specifically for the landing page which now looks like this:

 ![The deployed landing page](/wireframes/stickling_index.png)
-![The deployed landing page for phone](/wireframes/stickling_index_phone.png) This is mainly because this version doesn't have user authentication as of yet, so the login and sign up pages were not necessary.
+![The deployed landing page for phone](/wireframes/stickling_index_phone.png)

+This is mainly because this version doesn't have user authentication as of yet, so the login and sign up pages were not necessary.

 The two different feeds that made it to the final version are the Propagation Station and Plant Nursery.
 Images below.

 ![Deployed Propagation Station](/wireframes/prop_stat_index.png)
 ![Deployed Propagation Station for phone](/wireframes/prop_stat_phone.png)
 ![The deployed Plant Nursery](/wireframes/plant_nursery.png)
 ![The deployed Plant Nursery for phone](/wireframes/plant_nursery_phone.png)

-As you can see the main difference between these and the wireframe is that the photo is now on the left side of the post instead of the top.
-This is because I opted for a title on the posts since it brings more context to the post which I felt was needed due to the nature of these two feeds.
+As you can see the main difference between these and the wireframes are that the photos are now on the left side of the posts instead of the top.
+This is because I opted for a title on the posts since it brings more context to them.
+I felt this was needed due to the nature of the two feeds that have been implement.

-The deployed version also has a a 'focus' page which looks like this:
+The deployed version also has a 'focus' page which looks like this:

 ![The posts](/wireframes/post_focus.png)

-This was implemented so that users can add longer descrition on the posts.
+This was implemented so that users can add longer description on the posts.
 These are not present on the feed due to them cluttering up the feeds.

 ## Deployment
-Below is a short summary of how to deploy a site on heroku, I do not give as good of an explanation as you can find [on their site](https://devcenter.heroku.com/articles/getting-started-with-python).
+Below is a short summary of how to deploy a site on Heroku, I do not give as good of an explanation as you can find [on their site](https://devcenter.heroku.com/articles/getting-started-with-python).
 Please go to this site for a much better explanation.

-This project is hosted on Heroku, specifically with the heroku CLI for python.
+This project is hosted on Heroku, specifically with the Heroku CLI for python.
-First make sure that you've install heroku on your device, if not the install it.
+First make sure that you've installed Heroku on your device, if not then install it.

-Login to heroku through the terminal by typing heroku login and pressing enter.
+Login to Heroku through the terminal by typing Heroku login and pressing enter.
-Push the project to heroku with your preferred method.
+Push the project to Heroku with your preferred method.
-Set up all the environment variables you need in the settings of your project (For this project it is IP set to 0.0.0.0, PORT set to 5000 and a variable called secret_uri that contains the URI needed to connect to the MongoDB database).
+Set up all the config vars you need in the settings of your project (For this project it is IP set to 0.0.0.0, PORT set to 5000 and a variable called secret_uri that contains the URI needed to connect to the MongoDB database).

-Make sure to have a procfile and requirements.txt so the webapp sets up properly.
+Make sure to have a Procfile and requirements.txt so the webapp sets up properly.

-Then launch the site with the command heroku ps:scale web=1.
+Then launch the site with the command Heroku ps:scale web=1.
-A complete guide to deployment process can be found [here](https://devcenter.heroku.com/articles/getting-started-with-python)
+A complete guide to the deployment process can be found [here](https://devcenter.heroku.com/articles/getting-started-with-python).

 **The main difference** between the deployed app and the development app can be found on the very top of app.py, you can see the line 'if os.path.exists("env.py"): import env'.
 This is because there is a .gitignore file that targets the file env.py.
-In the development version this contains the variable secret_uri that we don't pushed to github for security reasons.
+In the development version this contains the variable secret_uri that we don't push to github for security reasons.
 This variable is of course stored in the config vars in Heroku.

 ## Credits